The Decameron: Title

-Dante's description of Galehaut's munificence and savoir-faire amidst this intrigue impressed Boccaccio.
-By invoking the name Prencipe Galeotto in the alternative title to Decameron, Boccaccio alludes to a sentiment he expresses in the text: his compassion for women deprived of free speech and social liberty, confined to their homes and, at times, lovesick.
+The description of Galehaut's munificence and savoir-faire amidst this intrigue impressed Boccaccio.
+By invoking the name Prencipe Galeotto in the alternative title to Decameron, Boccaccio also alludes to a sentiment he expresses in the Proem of the Decameron about the aim of his text: his compassion for women deprived of free speech and social liberty, confined to their homes and, at times, lovesick.
 He contrasts this life with that of the men free to enjoy hunting, fishing, riding, and falconry.